IIITLucknowSWEngg/CSAICSABTeam007/Test.md

 # Features for YouTube Platform

 ---
+## 1. User Features

-## Feature: User - Sign In to Google Account
+## 1.1 Feature: User - Sign In to Google Account

 ###  Scenario: User signs in to their Google account

 #### Given:
 - The user is on the Google sign-in page.